bechir11/VideoPlayerSwiftUI/README.md

 # VideoPlayerSwiftUI Project

-#### This app can display videos with their title, author name and a description.
+#### This app can display videos with their title, author name and a description, this app supports portrait and landscape modes.

 ##### 1- Requirements